 Adopting a spare aesthetic and using contemporary materials such as poured concrete and glass, the motels brought European high modernism to America’s middle class.
 Applying the idea of the “decorated shed”, a term coined by renowned postmodern architects Robert Venturi, Denise Scott Brown and Steve Izenour in their seminal 1972 book Learning from Las Vegas, each motel relies on unique architectural features and symbolic ornament to form its own identity and set itself apart from the others nearby.
 Infused with space-age optimism and experimentation, and utilizing the iconography of faraway, exotic destinations, these structures represent the way American families vacationed during the postwar era.

 In the late 1990s, Venturi, Scott Brown and Izenour visited The Wildwoods to study the motels.
 During this time, Izenour spearheaded a multi-university research studio, aptly titled Learning from The Wildwoods, which documented the buildings in hopes of protecting and preserving them.
-Many of these structures, however, struggling from inhabiting the gray area between the past and present, have recently become less valued and have fallen victim to the condominium boom that has affected countless coastal communities.
-More than half of the 300-plus motels that once stood have been sold and demolished, making way for conventional, high-rise condominiums.
+Since then, however, more than half of the 300 motels that once stood have been sold and demolished, making way for conventional, high-rise condominiums.
 The halftone compositions, which are sourced from vintage motel-issued postcards of The Wildwoods, act as a way to consider the life and memory of the places depicted, all of which are no longer standing.
 Even in the constructed, idealized world of a postcard, the subject’s disillusionment and dejection are present.
 These intimate moments are starkly juxtaposed with the inherent joyfulness of summer vacation that the initial compositions seek to portray.